Helixanthera sampsonii

 What traditional systems uses this plant?

-This plant, Helixanthera sampsonii, was historically utilized by indigenous communities in its native habitat for the preparation of topical poultices to treat skin inflammations and minor wounds.
+This plant, Helixanthera sampsonii, was historically utilized by indigenous populations in specific subtropical regions as a topical poultice to treat skin inflammations and minor abrasions.

 What are the pharmacological activities of Helixanthera sampsonii?